-Goldsmith, artist and designer Catherine Conroy creates classic contemporary fine bespoke jewellery and paintings.
+Goldsmith, artist and designer Catherine Conroy creates contemporary fine jewellery and paintings.

 Working from her Kilkenny based studio all of Catherine’s artworks are made and finished by hand using traditional techniques.